Sairyss/domain-driven-hexagon/README.md

 Main recommendations to keep in mind is that libraries imported in application's core/domain **shouldn't** expose:

 - Functionality to access any out-of-precess resources (http calls, database access etc);
-- Functionality that brings randomness (generating random IDs, timestamps etc) since this makes tests unpredictable;
 - Functionality not relevant to domain (frameworks, technology details like ORMs etc).
+- Functionality that brings randomness (generating random IDs, timestamps etc) since this makes tests unpredictable (though in TypeScript world it is not that big of a deal since this can be mocked by a test library without using DI);

 Offload as much of irrelevant responsibilities as possible from the core.